 On a tiny island in the Corsic Ocean named Graanshoof all is not well.

-4 players • Full
+4 players • The Campaign is Full

 This world map shows the basic layout of Aqualon, most of its parts bleached out to indicate it has not been completed yet.
 As more and more detailed maps of the nations and locations of Aqualon become available, this grand world map will also become more and more filled out!

 For now it should help you see the geographic relations of some of the places described in this setting.